 Understanding Concordia

-Concordia metalanguage allows you to focus on writing your application's business rules and defining its expected behavior for when users interact with it.
+Concordia allows you to focus on writing your application's business rules and defining its expected behavior for when users interact with it.
 Stakeholders, business analysts, testers, and programmers can now discuss the application using a single language, a single source of truth.
 Business-focused and testing-focused declarations are clearly separated, so you can discuss technological details only with the interested parties.

 ) and Portuguese (pt